 By Arthur Kezian

-Dr. Kezian, a top name in cosmetic dentistry, will explain why cavities form and what you can do to help prevent them from happening.
+Dr. Kezian will explain why cavities form and what you can do to help cavity prevention.
 Incorporating some of these guidelines into your dental hygiene routines will go a long way in preventing tooth cavity formation!

 How Does A Tooth Cavity Form?

 Tooth cavities, otherwise known as dental caries, refer to holes formed in your tooth structure.
 During the ingestion and digestion process of common foods such as bread, fruit, or pasta, the bacteria that naturally reside in your mouth secrete acids.
 How do these acids form in the first place?
 Carbohydrates or starches are broken down into sugars by salivary enzymes.
 Well, the bacteria living on your teeth and gums love these sugars.
 They take these sugars and by a process known as fermentation, convert sugars into acid.

 These acids combine with your saliva and food debris and form plaques.
 Plaques are sticky and cling to the enamel or outer, hard, surface of your teeth.
 If these stay there, the acids begin to bore a hole into the enamel, thus the beginning of a tooth cavity.
 As the process progresses, the hole will grow deeper until it reaches the softer inner layer or dentin part of the tooth.
 Eventually, the cavity grows large enough to reach the pulp or inside of the tooth where blood vessels and nerves are located.
 The irritation of the nerves can lead to the symptoms of pain and damage to the blood vessels can actually kill the tooth.